WE ARE STARTING A NEW PROJECT! ONLY $2500 GETS MORE WATER TO A NEW AREA!!!!

 The African Wildlife Conservation Project, with help from groups like the Gateway Chapter of SCI, have been working in the area to build schools, a clinic and teach sustainable farming techniques.
 Together, we have helped re-establish villages for people that lived on game reserves during the civil war to avoid the conflict.

-By helping the people move to an area with water, wells, land to farm, schools, and a clinic, this allowed the wildlife in the area to regain important habitat critical to their survival.
+Our efforts have moved people to an area with water, wells, land to farm, schools, and a clinic, this allowed the wildlife in the area to regain important habitat critical to their survival.

 These poachers are the ones that are killing large animals like elephants commercially for money.
 Hundreds of snares have been removed by game scouts.